Asian Art Outpost

 gosei

-This means the power of understanding and insight in Chinese.
 It is often associated with Neo-Confucianism.
-In that regard, it means to realize man's true nature or to find your soul, the soul of others, or the soul of the world.
-Some will translate this simply as the state of being "savvy".
+In that regard, it means to realize, perceive, or have the perception of man's true nature.
+It can also mean finding your soul, the soul of others, or the soul of the world.
+Some will translate this simply as the state of being “savvy.”

 In Japanese, this is often translated as wisdom and understanding.